-This Screening for AA Report demonstrates that the implementation of the Proposed Material Alterations will not result in significant effects on any European site.
+This Screening for AA Report demonstrates that the implementation of the Proposed Material Alterations will not result in adverse effects to the ecological integrity of any European sites.

 Following the source-pathway-receptor model, the relevant attributes of European sites were assessed.
 No sources for effects to any European site would arise from the Proposed Material Alterations that have not already been considered by the existing AA process for the Draft Plan.